Neverball/neverball-docs/Curve.md

 [`<h>`][h]
 [`<ct>`][ct]

 Curve is a program designed to create rounded structures which can be imported directly into Radiant.
-These structures are aligned to the 1-unit grid, as that is the Neverball standard.
+The curve tool is available in the offical Windows download as `curve.exe`.
+An [online version](http://bilious.alt.org/~paxed/curve.js/) has been created by [@paxed](https://github.com/paxed/curve.js).

 ## Methods of Usage